Visible PPE program helps communication during pandemic for Kansans with challenges

 TOPEKA, Kan.
-(KSNT) — Kansas is making sure everyone stays safe while communicating during the coronavirus pandemic.
+(KSNW) – Kansas is making sure everyone stays safe while communicating during the coronavirus pandemic.

 Many deaf and hard of hearing people rely on seeing a person’s entire face while communicating, but face masks have made that nearly impossible.
 The Kansas Commission for the Deaf and Hard of Hearing (KCDHH) has spent $250,000 to buy and distribute clear face masks and face shields to families and caretakers.